Grigory-Rylov/android-methods-profiler/README.md

-# Android Trace Viewer
+# Android Methods Profiler
-Method Trace viewer for `.trace` files like [Android Profiler](https://developer.android.com/studio/profile/android-profiler) but works faster, has convenient control and  highlighting.
+This is tool for analyzing method trace files `.trace` files like [Android Profiler](https://developer.android.com/studio/profile/android-profiler) but works faster, has convenient control, user bookmarks and custom highlighting.

-Also you can add custom bookmars and generate list of method-calls with showing bookmarks.

 For now shows only thread-time

 ![preview](assets/preview.png)